 You will receive an email when your items are ready for pick-up.
 Your name will be on your item(s).
 Contact-free pickup times are available during open Library hours.

 Students under initial quarantine may remotely “request” an item at any time.
-It will be checked out and ready for pick up after the 2 week quarantine period.
+It will be checked out and available for contact-free pickup.

 Will students be able to have library materials delivered to them during the first two weeks of quarantine?

-The libraries are not able to deliver library materials.
-When quarantine is over students may pick-up library materials as outlined above.
+The libraries are not able to deliver library materials but students may request and pick-up materials as outlined above.

 What can I request from Interlibrary Loan?